NguyenHien2711/Data-Analysis-project/README.md

 Americans seem to have high-demand for lower car prices,  accounting for the majority percentage of the total car, at around 58.5%, the figure for medium price and luxury price were considerably lower, at approximately 29,8% and 12.7%. <br>
 ### 2. Competitors
 <img src="https://user-images.githubusercontent.com/109226305/219997189-9ebbbcb6-98af-43d6-894c-7b9a53569705.jpg" width=90% height=90%> <br>
-As we can see, Toyota is the dominant company in producing the highest number of different types of cars, at approximately 15.6% and this is followed by Nissan and Mazda at about 8.3%.
-However, the car price of three companies is at about $9685.81, $10787.5, $10652.9 respectively, all below the average car price, at $13277. <br>
+As we can see, Toyota is the dominant company in producing the highest number of different types of cars, at approximately 15.6% and this is followed by Nissan and Mazda at about 8.8%, 8.3% respectively.
+However, the car price of three companies is at about $9685.81, $10415.7, $10652.9 respectively, all below the average car price, at $13277. <br>
 ### 3. The features have significant influence in car prices
 **3.1.
 Numerical features**
 Based on Pearsonr test, We can make the following observations:<br>